alcir/microbit-ble/README.md

 ## Pairing from Linux with bluetoothctl

-See Makecode Bluetooth Pairing for instructions on how to put the micro:bit pairing mode (A+B, + reset, release reset, release A+B)
+See MakeCode Bluetooth Pairing for instructions on how to put the micro:bit pairing mode (A+B, + reset, release reset, release A+B).

 <pre>
 $ bluetoothctl